Introduction to CSS: Learn How to Style Your Web Pages from Scratch

 Selector Specificity:

-• ID (#id): It has even more specificity than classes.
+#id): Has even more specificity than classes.

-Example of a specificity comparison:
+Example of specificity comparison:

-🚨 If two rules have the same specificity, the rule that appears later in the style sheet will prevail.
+🚨 If two rules have the same specificity, the rule that appears later in the stylesheet will prevail.

 Properties and Values